kmkamath/aws-cdk-stacks/README.md

 The environment is passed as `ENV` variable, and the user as `--profile` parameter.
 Please refer to CDK docs for more details.

 ## Access management stack
 Creates roles in `prod` account, and assigns these roles to users that it creates in `dev` account.
+There is coupling across environments in this stack because the roles created in prod environment are assigned to the users configured for dev environment.
 ![AccessManagementDesign](./img/AccessManagementDesign.png)
 ```
 ENV=Production npx cdk deploy --profile prod-admin AccessManagement
 ENV=Development npx cdk deploy --profile dev-admin AccessManagement
 ```
-There is coupling across environments in this stack because the roles created in prod environment are assigned to the users configured for dev environment.
-The
+The admin user deploys this stack.
+There are two types of users created for each username configured.
+A `*-cdk` user with programmatic write access with no UI access, and `*-console` user with read access only.
+This is to encourage all changes to infrastructure happen programmatically, and never using the console.

 Save the cdk users credential as `dev` and `prod` AWS profiles.
 Sample  `~/.aws/credentials` file:
 ```